 “One of the saddest aspects of the war is that it was often the women and the children who suffered most, the defenseless civilians, those who didn’t pick up weapons to fight.”

 For many years Nouvelle thought of men as killers.
 As a little girl, that was her main frame of reference.
 In Cape Town she met a very special Congolese man.
-He changed her views on men and she married him in February of this year.
+He changed her views on men and she married him recently.

 Nouvelle is in love with him and the hospitality industry.
-If she hadn’t come here she says she wouldn’t have been able to deal with what she went through there.
+If she hadn’t come to Cape Town, she says she wouldn’t have been able to deal with what she went through there.
 People who have visited Burundi often say it’s as though it is frozen in time.
 The war did that, but now there is hope, and not just for Nouvelle, that change is coming.